vinodmeesap/cordova-background-geolocation/README.md

 ```

 ////
-// As will all Cordova plugins, you must configure within an #deviceready callback.
+// As with all Cordova plugins, you must configure within an #deviceready callback.
 //
 function onDeviceReady() {
     /**